Syllabification: Algorithm

 A hyphenation algorithm is a set of rules, especially one codified for implementation in a computer program, that decides at which points a word can be broken over two lines with a hyphen.
 For example, a hyphenation algorithm might decide that impeachment can be broken as impeach-ment or im-peachment but not impe-achment.

 One of the reasons for the complexity of the rules of word-breaking is that different dialects of English tend to differ on hyphenation: American English tends to work on sound, but British English tends to look to the origins of the word and then to sound.
-There are also a large number of exceptions, which further complicates matters.
+There is also a large number of exceptions, which further complicates matters.

-Some rules of thumb can be found in the Major Keary's "On Hyphenation – Anarchy of Pedantry."
 Among the algorithmic approaches to hyphenation, the one implemented in the TeX typesetting system is widely used.
 It is thoroughly documented in the first two volumes of Computers and Typesetting by Donald Knuth and in Franklin Mark Liang's dissertation.
-The aim of Liang's work was to get the algorithm as accurate as he practically could and to keep any exception dictionary small.
+The aim of Liang's work was to get the algorithm as accurate as possible and to keep exceptions to a minimum.

 In TeX's original hyphenation patterns for American English, the exception list contains only 14 words.